mairasamary/CSCI3356-Fall2020/README.md

 ```

 This is great!
 You can open the application now.
 Just be careful with two things:
 - Your application is running **on the server**.
-To make django listen on port 8000 for connections coming from any interface, we started it with the 0.0.0.0:8000 parameter.
+To make Django listen on port 8000 for connections coming from any interface, we started it with the 0.0.0.0:8000 parameter.
 - If you try to open the URL above, your browser will not understand it.
 - We need to open the right resource on the right address of the server such as http://<your_server_name>:8000/basic_app/index.